My 12-year-old daughter got her first smart phone a few weeks ago. It was a big deal around here because she’s been asking for one for years.

 So we said NO to a phone.

 Earlier this year, three-quarters of the way through 7th grade, my daughter started lobbying for a phone again.
 My old reasons for saying no were still valid but I realized I had become proud of the fact that I was the last parent to “give in”.
-I realized my stance was no longer about our family’s values and budget but about my pride.
-So I decided to reconsider.
+I recognized my stance was no longer about our family’s values and budget but about my pride.
+So I reconsidered.

 After a bit of discussion, my husband and I came up with a plan.